Sakura Festival

 • Kite making and name in Japanese

-The cosplay contest is back for a second year!
+The cosplay contest is back for a third year!
 Show up dressed as your favorite character or idol and enter to win a prize from Japan.
-Entrants must register at the Kami-Con/Bama SOS Brigade table upon arrival and no later than 1:00 pm.
+Entrants must register at the Kami-Con/Bama SOS Brigade table upon arrival and no later than NOON (12:00 pm).
 The only rule is to please keep it “PG” as this is a family event!

-The 38th festival brings back last year’s hit Alabama Book Arts’ Japanese papermaking demonstration and fan favorites, fishing for water balloon yo-yo’s and bouncy balls.
+The 38th festival brings back demonstrations and fan favorites like fishing for water balloon yo-yo’s and bouncy balls.

 Grab a bite at the Low Tide Poke food truck if you get hungry!